Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 Having a loved one to cuddle helped a lot.
 Xiù finally managed to go to a thoughtless place where her brain didn’t settle on anything to think about deeply or for long, and when their wait came to an end with an incoming call, she found she couldn’t tell if it had been a long time or no time at all.
 The clock said twenty minutes.

-"God, here’s hoping it’s *something…"* Allison breathed, and they stood up.
+"God, here’s hoping it’s *something..."* Allison breathed, and they stood up.

 Xiù put the call on speakers.
 "EV-11 *Misfit*."